-Now that this chapter being over, what’s gonna be the next big partnership in the industry?
+Now that this chapter is pausing for a while, what’s gonna be the next big partnership in the industry?
 Will Yeezys climb up the hype ladder again?
 Should we wait for another big partnership to emerge?

 It’s an ongoing competition, scoring the biggest partnerships and making the biggest buck.
 So, what are some of the biggest collabs in the industry now?
 In addition to Kanye, Kylie, and Kendall Jenner working with Adidas, Cardi B recently joined Reebok, and Selena Gomez is with Puma.
 We have these collabs set up already.